 USING VISUAL CUES TO DENOTE A BFY PRODUCT

 Consumers shop the aisle, website, or app quickly.
 They barely notice what they are looking at until a key visual cue gets them to pay attention.
 This could be the color they recognize as their preferred brand’s color or a bold name that jumps out at them.
-There are a few key factors brand managers should consider for a BFY package design from a visual perspective.
+There are a few key factors brand managers should consider for a BFY package design from a visual perspective, according to custom labels Melbourne.

 1. Use existing equity in a line extension.
 If you are creating a BFY version of an existing product, help the consumer make the connection by leveraging key visual elements from the core line.
 This could include a dominant brand color, logo, or highly recognizable visual that consumers connect to the product.
 KraftHeinz used its core blue brand color and logo to keep that dominant shelf block when introducing its BFY versions of its classic Kraft Dinner, KD Simply.
 They then added new cues to help the consumer understand the new product.